 Organizations should be aware that communication channels leaving no evidence of wrongdoing may be favored by those engaging in secretive activity for an improper purpose.
-Organizations should also understand that ephemeral messaging can provide an effective means for misconduct by enabling more communication than would be possible by phone or even in person and by allowing the sharing of documents or other data.
-Ephemeral messaging also facilitates the disappearance of a communication (including the communication's metadata) after it is read by the recipient.
+Organizations should also understand that

+58. In the U.S., an axiom among political insiders states that one should never send an email when a phone call suffices; never make a call when an in-person meeting is possible; and never say something when a nod can get the point across.
+Similarly, traders at a prominent financial services company once devised the abbreviation "LDL" (let's discuss live) as a way to take an email exchange into a phone conversation to avoid creating an incriminating trail.
+See Virginia Heffernan, The Trouble With E-Mail, THE ephemeral messaging can provide an effective means for misconduct by enabling more communication than would be possible by phone or even in person and by allowing the sharing of documents or other data.
+Ephemeral messaging also facilitates the disappearance of a communication (including its metadata) after it is read by the recipient.
 This may not be possible with a telephone call or in-person meetings, particularly with the technology now available for tracking the use of mobile phones.

-As a result, organizations should carefully select and evaluate any use of ephemeral messaging applications.
+As a result, organizations should carefully select and evaluate their use of ephemeral messaging.
 As described in Guideline Three of this Commentary, an organization's data preservation policy and communications, including any information retention directive, should address the use of ephemeral messaging.
 This may include extending the duty to preserve (where applicable) to records generated by an ephemeral messaging application.
 It may also include addressing all forms of sanctioned and nonsanctioned use of such applications for both legal and improper purposes.

 If an application does not have legal-hold capability that can retain communications in the event of a data retention directive, the organization should consider reasonable alternatives for addressing retention, including a possible prohibition on the use of ephemeral messaging.
 A defined policy and evidence of compliance should provide strong support if an organization is called upon by regulators or courts to demonstrate the reasonableness of its ephemeral messaging program.
-This policy should contemplate the opportunities for misconduct both within the selected enterprise ephemeral application as well as by consumer-grade, nonsanctioned ephemeral messaging tools that employees may use.
+This policy should contemplate the opportunities for misconduct both within the selected enterprise ephemeral application as well as by consumergrade, nonsanctioned ephemeral messaging tools that employees may use.